 Main Content Start

-Once you graduate with an Associate of Applied Science Degree in Physical Therapy and pass the NPTE exam, you may find a number of career options to choose from.
+professions in the country.
+Once you graduate with an Associate of Applied Science degree in PTA and pass the NPTE exam, you can find a number of career options.

-Those with an associates degree in PTA have found career opportunities in the following areas:
+PTA career opportunities can be found in the following areas: